Health Care for Incarcerated Women

 ACOG advocates for:

-- Comprehensive, quality, and gender- and trauma-informed care for women who are detained or incarcerated
+- Comprehensive, quality, and gender- and trauma-informed care for individuals who are detained or incarcerated

 - Preventive, behavioral health, and pregnancy-related care, reentry services, and access to necessities such as menstrual products